JohnSnowLabs/spark-nlp/python/README.md

 ## EMR Cluster

-To lanuch EMR cluster with Apache Spark/PySpark and Spark NLP correctly you need to have bootstrap and software configuration.
+To launch EMR cluster with Apache Spark/PySpark and Spark NLP correctly you need to have bootstrap and software configuration.

 A sample of your bootstrap script